Flex Classes

 Anyone handling a dog in class must attend an Orientation class first.
 Our classes are fast-paced and all handlers must be on the same page before joining us.
 If your friend, housemate, significant other, pet sitter, uncle’s cousin’s wife, etc. has attended Orientation with us, they may bring your dog to class.

 We keep our class sizes small so you get plenty of one-on-one attention from your instructor.
-With the exception of Orientation, our Flex Classes are capped at 6 dogs per class.
-Some of our classes with more space requirements, such as Come This Way and Recall Mastery, only take 4-5 dogs per class.
+With the exception of Orientation, our Flex Classes are capped at a maximum of 6 dogs per class.

-Most classes take place in our training hall, which is over 3100 square feet – plenty of room for social distancing!
+Most classes take place in our training hall, which is over 3100 square feet – plenty of space to learn!
 When classes are scheduled to take place elsewhere in the facility, class sizes are further limited.

 Yes.
 They must wear pants at all times during dog training classes.